 At De Castroverde Criminal & Immigration Lawyers, our legal team handles various criminal defense cases involving firearm-related charges.
 We know which defenses may be available to you depending on the circumstances of your case, and we will look for evidence to support these points should they apply.

-Additionally, we know which rights you have regarding firearms in Nevada, so we will make sure they were not infringed on in your case.
+Additionally, we know your rights regarding firearms in Nevada, so we will ensure they were not infringed on in your case.

 We Defend Our Clients Against Various Weapons Charges